adrelanos/Whonix-documentation/FAQ.md

 [TOC]

 # Why are the Whonix images so big? #
-Compared to other "Tor-VM" or "Tor-LiveCD" projects which sometimes use special minimal or stripped down Linux distributions (e.g. TinyCore, DSL, Puppy) Whonix is larger, both VMs together are currently almost 2 GB.
+Compared to other "Tor-VM" or "Tor-LiveCD/DVD" projects which sometimes use special minimal or stripped down Linux distributions (e.g. TinyCore, DSL, Puppy) Whonix is larger, both VMs together are currently almost 2 GB.

 One reason for that is, that small distributions do not meet our requirements, namely: upstream needs to have a proactive security policy.